meikse/chinese_vocab_trainer/README.md

 - make a simple script to execute either terminal or GUI app
 - `c` command in terminal mode is not working properly
 - un-specify target language
+- at least 2 entries must exist for a level
 - beautify GUI